microstijn/CelenoC/README.md

 # Selenoprotein identification pipeline

+## not currently maintained nor responding to issues.

 A hybrid pipeline implemented in Julia for identifying eukaryotic selenocysteine-containing proteins (selenoproteins) in genomic datasets.
 It combines annotation-based analysis with *de novo* homology-based searching.

 ## Table of Contents